School and Community Programs

 1 Professional Development Session

 During this hands-on session, classroom teachers will work alongside professional teaching artists.
 Together you will explore and practice different ways to use the arts to teach STEM lessons.
 Presenters will include teacher/ teaching artist pairs who have participated in previous STEAM residency projects.
 You will leave this interactive and informative session with specific ideas on how to integrate the arts into PLTW Launch and other STEM curriculum lesson plans.
-This STEAM PD Session is scheduled for Saturday, October 20th.

 4 Hours of Planning Time with the Teaching Artist and Team